maoxuepeng/devops-huaweicloud/README.md

 ### 5. Import CCE credential to Jenkins
 create a kubeconfig credential in jenkins

+### open download file from step4 then mkdir -p ".kube" , under the folder create file "config" then paste the content in the file to "config"

 ### 6. create a pipeline job
 reference the pipnline script [jenkins-sample.pipeline](jenkins-sample.pipeline)